Ahwatukee Post 64 is here to support you and your family!

 Post 64 meets monthly (3rd Weds) at the Ahwatukee Recreation Center

-Join us on for Our Monthly Membership Meeting
+Join us on for our montnly meeting

-MARCH 20th at 4PM
+APRIL 17th at 4PM

 We received a donation of Infrared Thermometers & N-95 masks and will hand them out to all who are interested.